solid-contrib/specification-tests/README.md

   spec:testScript
     <https://github.com/solid/specification-tests/web-access-control/protected-operation/not-read-resource-access-AWC.feature> .
 ```
-If the test implementation has changed between spec versions, then you could have an alternative version of the feature
+If the test implementation has changed between specification versions, then you could have an alternative version of the
-file and point to the relevant one in the manifest file.
+feature file and point to the relevant one in the manifest file.

 The test report header shows the link to the specification making it clear which version was used.